seedstack/website/content/docs/seed/manual/core/jndi.md

         weight: 30
 ---

-SEED provides the ability to inject external JNDI resources through the `@Resource` annotation.
+Seed provides the ability to inject external JNDI resources through the `@Resource` annotation.
 Multiple JNDI contexts can be used in an application by using the `@FromContext` annotation.

 # Declaring JNDI contexts

-The default JNDI context is automatically configured by SEED if you provide a `jndi.properties` file in `META-INF/configuration` classpath-included folder.
+The default JNDI context is automatically configured by Seed if you provide a `jndi.properties` file in `META-INF/configuration` classpath-included folder.
-This JNDI context is named `default` by SEED.
+This JNDI context is named `default` by Seed.

 Additional JNDI contexts can be specified using the following configuration properties: